How to use Bleemeo for a MySQL monitoring

 • An automatic dashboard

-• A custom dashboard.
+• A custom dashboard

 What is MySQL ?

 The MySQL is an open-source relational database server and it was officially released in 1995.
-Nowadays it's one of the most databases uses for web applications in the world, many organizations such as Twitter, Facebook, and YouTube use it.
+Nowadays, it's one of the most used databases for web applications in the world, many organizations such as Twitter, Facebook, and YouTube use it.
 MySQL belongs to the Oracle foundation in 2010, at the same time Michael Windenius one of the founders of MySQL leaves the company to create MariaDB, it's a fork of the open-source project.

 How to configure MySQL to Bleemeo?